OrchardComputerSolutions/OrchardComputerSolutions.github.io/newbuilds/index.md

 ![Office Case](./images/office.png){:width="33%"}

-Technology moves at a fast pace, and these computers are built with the latest-generation CPUs for speed, reliability, and longevity so that you can get the most out of them for a long time.
+Technology moves at a fast pace, and all these computers are built with the latest-generation CPUs for speed, reliability, and longevity so that you can get the most out of them for a long time.

 All office systems are built in the case above, but you can choose the level of components inside.
 The prices stated are for the **tower and setup only**.